 Pro Tip: Reevaluate what technologies you need in your life.
 Is it necessary to have the works, or can you get by with limited access?
 If the latter is possible, you can shave a good chunk of change off your expenses.

 Pro Tip: Don’t allow yourself to be hypnotized by every new gizmo and gadget that hits the market.
-If what you already have suits your needs, skip the next gen (or a few gens) until the technology (not the hardware!) makes it worth your while to spend a few Bennies.
+If what you already have suits your needs, skip the version update until new technology makes an update worth your while.

 Photo Credit: Abode of Chaos